LoneN3rd/Employee-Mngmt/README.md

   - Get employees by first name OR last name
   - Get employees by first name AND last name
   - Get employees by department
-- Get app info (demonstrates use of enviroment variables)
+- gets app info (demonstrates use of enviroment properties)

+# Concepts Covered
+Data persistence using MySQl
+JPA and JPQL
+Input validation
+Pagination and sorting
+Documentation using Swagger

 # DB Used
 MySQL